eswan18/syntactproject/_posts/podcast/2018-05-25-polystate.markdown

 authors:
 - Ethan Swan
 - Fernando Garcia
+excerpt: "Fernando and Ethan revive the Government Series to talk polystates and anthrostates.<br><br>"
 ---

 Fernando and Ethan revive the Government Series to talk polystates and anthrostates.